- The Fiscal

 - What You

-Since 2010, the Social Security program has been spending more than it has been taking in, and the trustees predict that these deficits will grow sharply in coming years.
-According to the report, the program’s trust funds will be exhausted in just 18 years, which will put millions of beneficiaries at risk of large benefit cuts.
+Social Security’s financial imbalance is the result of simple math.
+Since 2010, the Social Security program has been spending more than it has been taking in, and the Trustees project that these deficits will grow sharply in coming years.
+According to the report, the program’s trust funds will be exhausted in just 17 years, which will put millions of beneficiaries at risk of large benefit cuts.

-Social Security is a critical part of retirement security for millions of Americans.
-Lawmakers should work together to address the imbalance facing the program to make the program sustainable for the long term.
-The good news is that many solutions exist — as the trustees emphasize in their report: "With informed discussion, creative thinking and timely legislative action, Social Security can continue to protect future generations."
+Social Security is critical to the retirement security of millions of Americans — and particularly low-income and disabled Americans.
+Lawmakers should work together to address these predictable imbalances to make the program sustainable for the long term.
+The good news is that many solutions exist — as the Trustees emphasize in their report: "With informed discussion, creative thinking, and timely legislative action, Social Security can continue to protect future generations."

 Social Security is the largest single federal program.
 It accounts for approximately one quarter of all federal spending.
 Almost every American worker pays a dedicated payroll tax that entitles them (as well as their spouses and survivors) to benefits when they retire or become disabled.
-The payroll taxes and other revenues are credited to two trust funds: the Old Age and Survivors Insurance Fund (OASI) and the Disability Insurance Fund (DI).
+Payroll taxes and other revenues are credited to two trust funds: the Old Age and Survivors Insurance Fund (OASI) and the Disability Insurance Fund (DI).
 OASI provides benefits for retired workers and their families, as well as survivors of deceased workers, and DI provides benefits for disabled workers and their families.
-Of the approximately 60 million people who currently receive Social Security benefits, approximately 82 percent receive payments through OASI and 18 percent receive DI benefits.
+Of the approximately 62 million people who currently receive Social Security benefits, approximately 83 percent receive payments through OASI and 17 percent receive DI benefits.

 The aging of the population creates serious financial challenges for Social Security.
 As baby boomers retire and life expectancy continues to increase, the number of Social Security beneficiaries is projected to climb sharply over the next several decades.
-By 2034, the total number of beneficiaries is projected to reach 88 million, nearly 45 percent more than the number in 2016.
-Over the same period, the ratio of workers paying taxes to support each Social Security beneficiary will decline from 3:1 to 2:1.
+By 2034, the total number of beneficiaries is projected to reach 87 million — 41 percent more than the number in 2017.
+Over the same period, the ratio of workers paying taxes to support each Social Security beneficiary will decline significantly from 3:1 to 2:1.
+In 1970, this ratio was nearly 4:1.

 This very predictable, growing mismatch between the number of people paying into Social Security and the number receiving benefits will cause Social Security spending to increase significantly more than revenues.
-The trustees project that OASDI outlays will grow from 5.0 percent of GDP in 2016 to 6.0 percent by 2034 — a 20 percent increase.
-By contrast, the system’s revenues will remain relatively constant, increasing only slightly from 4.6 percent of GDP in 2016 to 4.8 percent of GDP in 2034.
+The Trustees project that OASDI outlays will grow from 4.9 percent of GDP in 2017 to 6.1 percent by 2034 — a 24 percent increase.
+By contrast, the system’s revenues will remain constant at 4.8 percent of GDP.

 These budgetary imbalances will translate into growing annual cash deficits that will deplete the system’s trust funds.

-In 2016, Social Security’s cash deficit (excluding interest) is projected to be $73 billion.
-Between now and 2034, the annual cash deficits are projected to add up to $2.8 trillion.
-During this period, the trust fund balances will be reduced.
-However, given that the trust funds only contain Treasury “IOUs,” the Treasury will have to borrow these funds from the public to cover beneficiary payments.
+In 2017, Social Security’s cash deficit (excluding interest) is projected to be $27 billion.
+Between now and 2034, the annual cash deficits are projected to total $2.8 trillion.
+During this period, the trust fund balances will be exhausted.
+However, it is important to understand that the trust funds only contain Treasury “IOUs” — the funds taken in by Social Security in past years were already spent on other programs.
+Therefore, even though the trust funds technically have a balance for the next 17 years, the Treasury will still have to borrow funds from the public to cover the program’s cash deficits.

-Absent legislative action, the trustees project that the trust funds will be fully exhausted in 2034.
-At that point, Social Security will no longer be able to pay full benefits, and 88 million beneficiaries could face a 21 percent cut in benefits.
-For a retiree with average pre-retirement earnings, that amount is approximately $5,360 annually in today’s dollars.
-A reduction in benefits of this magnitude would impose huge burdens on low-income seniors because Social Security is a major source of their income.
+Absent legislative action, the Trustees project that the trust funds will be fully exhausted in 2034.
+At that point, Social Security will no longer be able to pay full benefits, and all 88 million beneficiaries — not only new retirees, but existing retirees — could face a 23 percent cut in benefits.
+For a retiree with average pre-retirement earnings, that amount is approximately $5,969 annually in today’s dollars.
+A reduction in benefits of this magnitude would impose huge burdens on low-income seniors because Social Security is a primary source of their income.
 Social Security provides more than 80 percent of the income of seniors in the bottom 40 percent of the income distribution (those with $23,592 or less in total income).

-The trustees urge that "legislative action is needed soon to address the DI program’s financial imbalance."
-If no additional legislation is enacted before 2023, benefits for 12 million disabled Americans and their families could be cut by 11 percent, reducing the annual benefit for a recipient by approximately $1,825, on average.
+The Trustees urge that "legislative action is needed soon to address the DI program’s financial imbalance."
+If no additional legislation is enacted before 2028, benefits for 11 million disabled Americans and their families could be cut by 7 percent.

-The good news is that many policy solutions are available to improve the financial outlook of Social Security.
-In 2015, the Congressional Budget Office published a report containing thirty options for improving the long-term stability of the program.
+The good news is that many policy solutions are available to address this predictable challenge and improve the financial outlook of Social Security.
+The Congressional Budget Office has published a report containing thirty options for improving the long-term stability of the program.
 Examples of reforms include: reducing annual cost of living adjustments, increasing payroll taxes, lifting the income cap on payroll taxes, reducing initial benefits, and raising the retirement age.
 The Bipartisan Policy Center also published a major report outlining options for strengthening both Social Security and overall retirement security.

 Importantly, if policymakers act sooner rather than later, they will have more and better options, which can be gradually implemented to reduce the impact on current and future beneficiaries.
 Conversely, every year of delay and inaction limits options and makes reform more difficult, which will require larger benefit cuts, higher taxes, or both.